A Monster Mash: 5 Classic Horror Story Icons

 Dorian Gray from The Picture of Dorian Gray (1890) by Oscar Wilde

 This is one anti-aging method we definitely want to avoid.
 In Oscar Wilde's The Picture of Dorian Gray, Dorian Gray stays young and beautiful while his portrait ages and shows the consequences of his actions.
-This book’s themes of vanity, obsession with youth, and hiding who we really are are even more relevant today as many people feel pressure from social media and society to show a perfect version of themselves while hiding their flaws.
+This book’s themes of vanity, obsession with youth, and hiding who we really are even more relevant today as many people feel pressure from social media and society to show a perfect version of themselves while hiding their flaws.

 New Scares Await!